CSS Tips Vertical Line Rule

 }

-container a flex parent.
-This style will default the container items to flex-direction: row
+First, we make the div container a flex parent.
+This style will default the container items to flex-direction: row, which will place each item side by side.

 hr {